-The use of mobile phones is increasing exponentially, there are over 8.98 billion mobile connections worldwide nowadays.
+The use of mobile phones is increasing exponentially.
+Nowadays there are over 8.98 billion mobile connections worldwide.
 We basically use the mobile phone for everything, it’s more convenient, faster and easier.

 For these reasons, the majority of the companies want to be able to show their products and services in a mobile display, whether using a responsive website or an app.
-And because of that, it comes up the discussion: What it is better?
+And because of that, it comes up the discussion: What’s better?
 Which one should we use?

-Firstly, you really need to think about who will use your service/product and how often, and how much time and money you want to spend with the development process.
+Firstly, you really need to think about who will use your service/product, how often and how much time and money you want to spend with the development process.

 Secondly, it is really important to be aware of what are the main features of each platform and if they make sense in your business.
 Let’s see some differences between both platforms.